 Sure, you can find some details on government web pages, but good luck trying to decipher the legalese and academic terminologies.
 And yes, you can attend seminars or ask friends for advice.
 You can hire an insurance specialist (who will likely want to sell you a few cherry-picked supplemental plans) to create a blueprint for your special circumstances.

 But you don't need to do that.

-International Living has commissioned a new book, written just for readers like you who are exploring their overseas options.
-It provides dependable details about how to decipher your Medicare options—in plain, accessible, understandable language.
+International Living has commissioned an important book, written just for readers like you who are exploring their overseas options.
+Recently updated for 2021, it provides dependable details about how to decipher your Medicare options—in plain, accessible, understandable language.

 Whether you're looking to retire overseas full- or part-time, roam the world, or just travel now and again, this book is for you.
 In fact, if you never, ever plan to leave the U.S., this book is for you.

 Thankfully, Ron has a passion for helping those of us of Medicare age make sense of what's available to us.
-His unique forte comes in helping expats and travelers determine the very best Medicare options.
+This book display his unique forte in helping expats and travelers determine the very best Medicare options.

-I'm so impressed with his new book that I've lobbied International Living publisher Jackie Flynn to make it available on the IL Bookstore.
-Plus, to sweeten the pot, we'll throw in something extra.
-More about that in a moment.
+I'm so impressed with the in-depth scope of his book (173 pages of valuable content) that I lobbied International Living publisher Jackie Flynn to make it available on the IL Bookstore.

 First off, all the basics are covered...
 In an easy-to-understand manner, Ron explains how Medicare works, when you become eligible and how to sign up, your important beneficiary rights...and why, even if you are still working and have a healthcare plan, you must contact the Social Security Administration on a specific date.

 Part A is almost always yours free, as you likely know—so there is no reason not to have this.
 And you've earned it, so why not?
 Even so, keep in mind that there are important obligations you need to consider.
 But when should you opt into Part B?
 And when might you want to delay that, and without paying a penalty later?
 Ron explains....and this is just the beginning.